 It’s walking down the corridor and everyone is silently humming along to the Disney song playing on the speaker.

-When you are stood on the top deck of a ship, dressed up in pirate gear, in the middle of the ocean and you look around to see hundreds of smiling faces of all ages watch Mickey Mouse start a firework display.
+It’s when you are stood on the top deck of a ship, dressed up in pirate gear, in the middle of the ocean and you look around to see hundreds of smiling faces of all ages watch Mickey Mouse start a firework display.

 It’s returning to your room to see that someone has left your family a gift, just because.
 There’s even a name for it, it’s called ‘pixie dusting’.

 It’s basically whatever makes a Disney holiday special for you and your family and we certainly experienced lots of these moments.